 Advertising costs - Bridgeway uses advertising, within AHCCCS and CMS guidelines, to promote its programs among the communities it serves.
-Advertising costs are expensed as incurred, and are included in general and administrative expenses on the statements of operations.
-Advertising expense for the year ended September 30, 2016 was approximately \$73,000.
+Advertising costs are expensed as incurred, and are included in general and administrative expenses on the statements of comprehensive (loss) income.
+Advertising expense for the years ended September 30, 2017 and 2016 was approximately \$66,000 and \$73,000, respectively.